Skyline Foundation

 Angie Chen on the foundation's approach:

-• "Our core mission is to move money to organizations that address problems at their roots."
+• "Our core mission is to move money to organisations that address problems at their roots."

-• "If we're acknowledging that organizations are working on complicated systems change issues, we want to give them space for risk and creativity."
+• "If we're acknowledging that organisations are working on complicated systems change issues, we want to give them space for risk and creativity."

 • "Our definition of effectiveness is if we are effectively supporting the grantees, because they're the ones holding the strategy and vision."